graphery/graphane-doc/src/guide/in-depth/architecture/declarative.md

-# Declarative vs. imperative
+# Declarative vs. Imperative approach

-Both declarative (by code) and imperative (by tags) approaches play a vital role in data equalization processes.
+Both declarative (by tag) and imperative (by code) approaches play a vital role in data visualization processes.
 These approaches are adopted depending on the particular requirements.
-The following will explore the differences between JavaScript libraries (imperative) and Graphane components (declarative).
+The following will explore the differences between JavaScript (imperative) and SVG (declarative) and how Graphane combine these models.

-## Imperative approach (JavaScript Library)
+## Imperative approach (JavaScript)

 In the imperative paradigm, we are in charge of defining the actions that achieve our goal.
 There are many widely used JavaScript libraries for generating data visualizations.
 They offer an imperative methodology where we precisely guide the DOM state changes to reach the end, requiring quite a lot of programming knowledge and a significant amount of code to build the visualizations.

-## Declarative approach (Graphane component)
+## Declarative approach (SVG)

 In contrast, in the declarative paradigm, we only express our goal, the *what*, and the system takes care of the *how*.
 Graphane with the SVG template represents the declarative data visualization,